jhu-ip/cs220-s22/assign/hw1.md

 errors or warnings.
 Submissions which don't compile properly may earn zero points, so be sure to submit to Gradescope early and often!
-And once you get a good start on the assignment, always have some earlier compiling version of your work pushed up to Bitbucket.
+And once you get a good start on the assignment, always have some earlier compiling version of your work pushed up to Github.

 You must work individually on this assignment.